CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 ```

 ::: Aside:
-We've broken the type declaration over multiple lines.
-This is also
+We've broken the type declarations over multiple lines.
+This is fine
-fine by Agda, as long as the subsequent lines begin with some
+by Agda, as long as the subsequent lines begin with some whitespace.
-whitespace.
 :::

 ::: Aside: